KhaelK138/KhaelK138.github.io/markdown/DatabaseAttacks.md

 	- Can also extract users/passwords and crack hashes
 	- Could search up phpmyadmin version to get RCE (LFI + session cookie can lead to RCE)
 - Dumping MySQL: `mysqldump -h [host] -u [user] -p[password] --all-databases > mysql_all_dbs.sql`
+- If we're able to log in as the `mysql` user, we can sometimes read the `/var/lib/mysql/mysql/user.MYD` file containing the root password hash
+  - The password will be split into two parts, one following `root*` and the other at the bottom of the file
+    - Putting these together will yield something like `root:*{combined_password}` which can be cracked with `john`
+  - Can do sometimes do something similar with `SELECT load_file('{file}');` as the root mysql user

 ## MSSQL